 After completing this course, you should be able to:

-For your formal work in the course, you are required to participate in four graded online discussion forums as well as an ungraded "Introductions" forum, which occurs during the first week of the semester, take fourteen chapter quizzes, and complete a final project.
+For your formal work in the course, you are required to participate in four graded online discussion forums as well as an ungraded "Introductions" forum, which occurs during the first week of the semester, write three written assignments, take five quizzes, and complete a final project, including both a position paper outline and a position paper.
 See below for more details.

 In addition to an ungraded "Introductions" forum, Juvenile Delinquency requires you to participate in four graded class discussions.